 2/3 Cup lukewarm milk

 Whisk the yeast and sugar into the lukewarm water and let foam.
 Meanwhile, sift together the flour and cream of tartar.
-Add the yeast mixture into the flour mixture and beat to make a thick smooth batter (this will be thinner than dough, but thicker than batter).
+Add the yeast mixture into the flour mixture and beat to make a thick smooth batter.
 Let the mixture sit, covered, for an hour or until it rises and then falls.
 Add the salt and beat the batter again, then let it rest for 15 minutes, covered.
 Dissolve the baking soda in the lukewarm milk and then gently mix it into the batter.

 Heat an ungreased griddle over low heat.
 Grease your crumpet rings and place a couple of them on the griddle.
 Pour the batter into the crumpet ring just below half full.
 If the batter is too thin and runs out of the rings, add more flour to the mixture.
 If the batter is too thick, the crumpets will not form holes on top and you need to add more milk to the mixture.